-The basic principle of gravimetric acoustic wave sensors consists in the measurement of the phase velocity variations due to an adsorbed mass or a layer thickness change atop the device during chemical reaction: this phase velocity is dependent on the boundary conditions of the propagating surface acoustic waves and is affected either by the guiding layer properties or its thickness.
-A usual principle exploits bulk acoustic waves, yielding the well-known concept of Quartz Crystal Microbalance (QCM) [7].
-The gravimetric sensitivity of the QCM is directly related to its thickness and as a consequence to its fundamental frequency $f_0$ .
-Particle deposition on one side of the resonator modifies its resonance conditions and thus allows for a gravimetric detection.
+The basic principle of gravimetric acoustic wave sensors consists of the measurement of the phase velocity variations resulting from an adsorbed mass or a layer thickness change atop the device during chemical reaction: this phase velocity is dependent on the boundary conditions of the propagating surface acoustic waves and is affected either by the guiding layer's properties or thickness.
+A common method exploits bulk acoustic waves, yielding the well-known concept of quartz crystal microbalances (QCMs) [7].
+The gravimetric sensitivity of a QCM is directly related to its thickness, and as a consequence, to its fundamental frequency $f_0$ .
+Particle deposition on one side of the resonator modifies its resonance conditions and thus allows for gravimetric detection.
 Furthermore, it is possible to functionalize the surface with specific reactants to provide information on the concentration of the adsorbed (target) species in the medium surrounding the sensor [8].

 In this work, the development of a dedicated embedded instrument is proposed, based on a full software control for the open-loop monitoring of delay lines.
-As opposed to the closedloop - oscillator - strategy which performance is strongly depending on the environment of the acoustic transducer and might yield to a lack of oscillation if the damping of the acoustic waves is not compensated for by the amplifier, an open-loop strategy provides, beyond the actual acoustic parameters, the data needed for measurement even using a poorly performing transducer.
-Indeed, in an open-loop strategy, the large dynamic range (DC to 2.7 GHz) of the In-phase/Quadrature of phase (I/Q) demodulator needed to extract the phase and magnitude information at each frequency yields improved robustness of the measurement system - transducer and associated electronics - in regard with the closed-loop strategy [3].
+As opposed to the closed-loop (oscillator) strategy, in which performance is strongly depending on the environment of the acoustic transducer and might yield to a lack of oscillation if the damping of the acoustic waves is not compensated for by the amplifier, an open-loop strategy provides, beyond the actual acoustic parameters, the data needed for measurement even using a poorly performing transducer.
+Indeed, in an open-loop strategy, the large dynamic range (dc to 2.7 GHz) of the in-phase and quadrature (I/Q) demodulator needed to extract the phase and magnitude information at each frequency yields improved robustness of the measurement system-the transducer and associated electronics-compared to the closed-loop strategy [3].
 However, reaching comparable noise levels with the former strategy is challenging.
-As a consequence, an embedded frequency-sweep network analyzer has been developed and optimized to meet these specifications, based on a high stability frequency source to synthesize the frequency scanning signals.
+As a consequence, an embedded frequency-sweep network analyzer has been developed and optimized to meet these specifications, based on a high-stability frequency source to synthesize the frequency scanning signals.

-In that purpose, a Direct Digital Synthesizer (DDS)-based oscillator is implemented to provide a flexible RF probe signal, while a low noise phase detector is fed by an amplitudecontrolled signal.
-This low noise electronics is used in parallel with a versatile wide-band I/Q demodulator for the preliminary characterization of the transfer function of any type of sensor and for selecting the optimum operating frequency used throughout the gravimetric detection experiment.
+For that purpose, a direct digital synthesizer (DDS)-based oscillator is implemented to provide a flexible RF probe signal, and a low-noise phase detector is fed by an amplitude-controlled signal.
+This low-noise electronics is used in parallel with a versatile wide-band I/Q demodulator for the preliminary characterization of the transfer function of any type of sensor and for selecting the optimum operating frequency used throughout the gravimetric detection experiment.